-Over the last few years, you may have noticed lately that website scrolling has become much longer – this is no accident!
+Over the last few years, you may have noticed that website scrolling has become longer and longer – this is no accident!
 Long-scrolling has now become a staple in the web design world.

-This is not a recent development – web design has been firmly steering in this direction for years now, and the recent popularity of long scrolling is the decisive result of current functionality issues and user experience.
-We already use it on a daily basis via our social media platforms, whether we’re scrolling through images on Instagram or going through posts on Facebook, Twitter or LinkedIn!
+This is not a recent development – web design has been firmly steering in this direction for many years, and the long-lasting popularity of long scrolling is the decisive result of current functionality issues and user experience.
+We already use it on a daily basis on our social media platforms, whether we’re scrolling through images on Instagram or going through posts on Facebook, Twitter or LinkedIn!

-Initially, long scrolling was very much frowned upon due to the fact that users before mobile were accustomed to print mediums such as newspapers, where the attention had to be on the front page’s top half fold.
-With the increased use of mobile devices however, this started to change.
-Now, with high-speed internet available in more places than ever before, not to mention the upcoming appearance of the 5G network, alongside social media platforms setting the bar, scrolling fits perfectly.
+Many years ago, long scrolling was very much frowned upon as users were accustomed to print-mediums such as newspapers, where the attention had to be on the front page’s top half fold.
+With the increased use of mobile devices, however, this is no longer the case.

 Telling a Story

 Long-scrolling sites create a linear step-by-step experience that tells a story to the user.
 The mix of new and familiar features builds a rhythm that makes the user excited about what follows.

 When done right, this can be an enticing experience, where the user fully engages with the website’s content and remains on the site for an extended period.
 This also encourages website owners to step up their game content-wise, providing quality material for their audience.

-As mentioned above, the long scroll has benefits that a shorter, multi-page website does not.
-With the interactive storytelling, the user bounce rate decreases dramatically when engaging content is provided.
+As previously mentioned, the long scroll has benefits that a shorter, multi-page website does not.
+Through interactive storytelling, the user bounce rate decreases dramatically when engaging content is provided.
 This, in turn, results in the high immersion of your brand, business or service.

 The Challenges That Come with the Long Scroll

-While it is part of the web design present and future, the long scroll practice comes with its challenges.
+Although the long scroll is massively popular, it does have its challenges.
 For starters, creating content in order to attract and maintain the user’s interest can be difficult.
-Wrongly choosing & creating material can result in the audience getting bored & losing interest, leaving the site with a high bounce rate.
+Choosing and creating the wrong material can result in the audience becoming bored and losing interest, leaving the site with a high bounce rate.